-POL 121 - American Government and Politics or POL 122 - Metropolitan Complex or POL 170 - Law in the United States POL 158 - Introduction to Political Science And at least three upper-division courses in three out of five political science areas POL 483 may not usually be used for a minor.
+POL 121 - American Government and Politics

+or POL 122 - Social Justice in Urban America

+or POL 170 - Law in the United States

+POL 158 - Introduction to Political Science

+And at least three upper-division courses in three out of five political science areas

+POL 483 may not usually be used for a minor.

+Pre-Law Minor

-Pre-Law Minor Four Required Courses:
+Four Required Courses:

-POL 121 - American Government and Politics POL 170 - Law in the United States Two of the following:
+POL 121 - American Government and Politics

+POL 170 - Law in the United States

+Two of the following:

-ENL 220 - Intermediate Expository Writing or ENL 223 - Writing for Business and the Professions PHI 230 - Logic COM 111 - Public Speaking Two electives from the following:
+ENL 220 - Intermediate Expository Writing

+or ENL 223 - Writing for Business and the Professions

+PHI 230 - Logic

+COM 111 - Public Speaking

+Two electives from the following:

-POL 350 - Topics: European Politics POL 370 - Constitutional Law POL 371 - Topics POL 380 - Western Political Thought When necessary, substitutions can be approved by the chair (e.g. if a required course has to be canceled).
-Public Policy and Political Change Minor Core courses:
+POL 350 - Topics: European Politics

+POL 370 - Constitutional Law

+POL 371 - Topics

+POL 380 - Western Political Thought

+When necessary, substitutions can be approved by the chair (e.g. if a required course has to be canceled).

+Public Policy and Political Change Minor

+Core courses:

-POL 121 - American Government and Politics or POL 122 - Metropolitan Complex POL 325 - Politics and Public Policy or POL 326 - Political Parties and Behavior POL 399 - Internship Three of the following:
+POL 121 - American Government and Politics

+or POL 122 - Social Justice in Urban America

+POL 325 - Politics and Public Policy

+or POL 326 - Political Parties and Behavior

+POL 399 - Internship

+Three of the following: